istio/istio.io/content/blog/2019/announcing-1.1/index.md

 formed a Usability Working group (feel free to join).
-There is also a lot happening in the [Community Meeting](https://github.com/istio/community#community-meeting) (Thursdays at 11am PT) and in the
+There is also a lot happening in the [Community Meeting](https://github.com/istio/community#community-meeting) (Thursdays at `11 a.m.`) and in the
 [Working
 Groups](https://github.com/istio/community/blob/master/WORKING-GROUPS.md).
-And if you haven’t yet joined the conversation at [discuss.istio.io](https://discuss.istio.io), head over, log in with your Github credentials and join us!
+And if you haven’t yet joined the conversation at [discuss.istio.io](https://discuss.istio.io), head over, log in with your GitHub credentials and join us!

 We are grateful to everyone who has worked hard on Istio over the last few months -- patching 1.0, adding features 1.1, and, lately, doing tons of